tiagolafonso/Econometrics-class-r-files/README.md

 # Readme

-The Scripts are intended to be used as a guide for the classes.
+The Scripts are intended to be used as a guide for the classes (*Econometrics I | Economics | University of Beira Interior*).
 The code may contain errors.
 If you have any questions, please contact tiago.afonso@ubi.pt on Teams.

 - The file `Class11_intro_R.r` contains the R code from class 11 of Econometrics 1.
 Data files: *simple_reg.csv*; *simple_reg.xlsx*